sspanak/tt9/docs/user-manual.md

 ### Dictionary Tips

 #### Loading a Dictionary
-Once a dictionary is loaded, it will stay there until you use one of the "clear" options.
+Once a dictionary is loaded, it will stay there until you use one of the "delete" options.
 This means you can enable and disable languages without reloading their dictionaries every time.
 Just do it once, only the first time.

 It also means that if you need to start using language X, you can safely disable all other languages, load only dictionary X (and save time!), then re-enable all languages you used before.

 Have in mind reloading a dictionary will reset the suggestion popularity to the factory defaults _(your custom added words will not be affected)_.
 However, there should be nothing to worry about.
 For the most part, you will see little to no difference in the suggestion order, unless you oftenly use uncommon words.

-#### Clearing a Dictionary
+#### Deleting a Dictionary

-If you have stopped using languages X or Y, you could disable them and also use "Clear Unselected", to delete their dictionaries and free some memory.
+If you have stopped using languages X or Y, you could disable them and also use "Delete Unselected", to remove their dictionaries and free some memory.

-To delete everything, regardless of the selection, use "Clear All".
+To delete everything, regardless of the selection, use "Delete All".

-In all cases, clearing a dictionary deletes both all factory and all custom added words.
+In all cases, deleting a dictionary removes both all factory and all custom added words.

 ## Hotkeys